Graduate Diploma in Communication Studies

 A Word from the Director

-Our Graduate Diploma in Communication Studies attracts some of the most interesting individuals from Canada and around the world.
-The program is ideal for those seeking a career change or wanting to expand their professional qualifications in media production or theory.
+Our Graduate Diploma in Communication Studies attracts engaged and ambitious individuals from Canada and around the world.
+The program is ideal for those seeking a career change or wanting to expand their professional qualifications in media production and theory.
 In addition to small production classes, the program offers an introduction to communication studies in areas such as documentary studies, feminist media studies, new media and ethics, theories of representation, popular culture, development communication and more.
-This full-time program can be completed in three terms (one year), and is ideal for individuals wishing to return to a full work schedule after a year.
+This full-time program can be completed in three terms (Fall, Winter, Summer), and is ideal for individuals wishing to return to a full work schedule after a year.

-Applicants to the Diploma program do not need previous academic training or production experience.
-In fact the program is only open to individuals with a Bachelor’s degree in a field other than communication (see full requirements below).
-The program’s required courses are offered annually, and include courses in film & video, sound and intermedia, as well as courses related to the theoretical aspects of communication.
+Applicants to the Diploma program do not need specific academic training or production experience.
+In fact, our main stipulation is that applicants must have a Bachelor’s degree in a field other than communication (see full requirements below).
+The program’s required courses are offered annually, and include production courses in sound, intermedia and video/film, as well as courses related to the theoretical aspects of communication.
 Elective courses cover a wide variety of communications and media topics.
-The option of a credited internship course is also available for students who complete 120 hours in a relevant media placement.
+The option of a credited internship course is also available for students and involves the completion of 120 hours in a relevant media placement.

 Concordia Diploma graduates have found media-related careers in teaching, advertising, public relations, non-profit organizations, marketing, film industries, freelance media, and radio/television/broadcast journalism.
 The degree is also an ideal opportunity to explore opportunities for advanced studies at Concordia.
-A number of Diploma graduates apply to the Masters degree programs at Concordia and other universities.
+Each year a number of Diploma graduates apply to Masters degree programs at Concordia and other universities.

 I invite you to explore our website and review the range of course offerings as well as the profiles of our accomplished and dedicated faculty members.
 For further questions do not hesitate to contact us!